 The following is a quotation from K553 Pro’s support page on AKG’s site: ‘the 2D-axis mechanism enables full flat folding for easy storage or handling on the road.’

-The flat-folding does make them more convenient for carrying around your neck or placing on any flat surface, or even for listening with only one ear like a DJ.
-If you have a good carrying case (they don’t come with one) that they can fit in you should be able to transport them from point A to point B without any problems.
+The flat-folding does make these headphones more convenient for carrying around your neck or placing on any flat surface, or even for listening with only one ear like a DJ.
+If you have a good carrying case (they don’t come with one) that they can fit in, you should be able to transport them from point A to point B without any problems.

-But let’s be real, you’re not going to fold 3 meters worth of cable around your shoulder, plug these headphones into your smartphone and listen to your jam while walking over to the grocery store.
+But let’s be real here, you’re not going to fold 3 meters worth of cable around your shoulder, plug these headphones into your smartphone and listen to your jam while walking over to the grocery store.

 As always, the sound quality is where it’s really at, and the AKG K553 Pro doesn’t disappoint.

 The essential thing to remember here is that these are, first and foremost, reference headphones.
 What this means is that their purpose is to reproduce sound in as authentic and faithful a manner as possible.
 The signature sound is overall very flat, although the high-frequency notes are a bit boosted.

 This isn’t a bad thing.
 It’s just unlike casual headphones, where the bass is usually much more pronounced.
 The bass is definitely still there, but it’s controlled, so it just might not be what you’re used to if you’ve never used reference headphones.